godynezz/crenshaw_compiler/README.md

   - [ ] part 15
   - [ ] part 16

-- [ ] reimplement for a newer CPU architecture, maybe arm64 or x86, the simplest BTW.
+- [ ] port for a newer CPU architecture, maybe arm64 or x86, the simplest BTW.

 ## BUILD